Four Types of Binding for Book Printing

-If you are looking to produce a large quantity of books for a lower cost, perfect binding is for you.
-Like we mentioned above, it is quite cheaper to produce a perfect bound book, but in addition to that it is much cheaper to ship these types of books as well!
-The types of projects that typically use perfect binding include comic books, coloring books, and work books.
+If you are looking to produce a large number of books for a lower cost, perfect binding is for you.
+As we mentioned above, it is quite cheaper to produce a perfect-bound book, but in addition to that, it is much cheaper to ship these types of books as well!
+The types of projects that typically use perfect binding include comic books, coloring books, and workbooks.

 When should you use spiral binding?

 If you’re printing out slides for a presentation, making a workbook, an employee manual, or anything where you’ll need the flexibility to write on a page or take notes – spiral binding is for you.